jackmaden/philosophybreak/_articles/free-will-illusion-sam-harris.md

 ## Decisions in the brain occur before you are conscious of them

-<span class="big-letter">I</span>n a famous experiment in the 1980s, physiologist <a href="https://www.ncbi.nlm.nih.gov/pubmed/6640273" target="_blank">Benjamin Libet used an electroencephalogram (EEG)</a> to demonstrate that activity in the brain's motor cortex can be detected _300 milliseconds_ before a person feels they've decided to move.
+<span class="big-letter">I</span>n a famous experiment in the 1980s, physiologist <a href="https://www.ncbi.nlm.nih.gov/pubmed/6640273" target="_blank" rel="noopener">Benjamin Libet used an electroencephalogram (EEG)</a> to demonstrate that activity in the brain's motor cortex can be detected _300 milliseconds_ before a person feels they've decided to move.

-In <a href="https://www.ncbi.nlm.nih.gov/pubmed/21486293" target="_blank">another study</a>, subjects were asked to press one of two buttons while watching a clock composed of a random sequence of letters on a screen.
+In <a href="https://www.ncbi.nlm.nih.gov/pubmed/21486293" target="_blank" rel="noopener">another study</a>, subjects were asked to press one of two buttons while watching a clock composed of a random sequence of letters on a screen.
 The experimenters used functional magnetic resonance imaging (fMRI) to show that two brain regions contained information about which button subjects would press a full _seven to ten seconds_ before the decision was consciously made.

-Finally, <a href="https://www.ncbi.nlm.nih.gov/pubmed/21315264" target="_blank">more recently</a>, direct recordings from the cortex have shown that the activity of just 256 neurons is sufficient to predict with 80% accuracy a person's decision to move 700 milliseconds before they become aware of it.
+Finally, <a href="https://www.ncbi.nlm.nih.gov/pubmed/21315264" target="_blank" rel="noopener">more recently</a>, direct recordings from the cortex have shown that the activity of just 256 neurons is sufficient to predict with 80% accuracy a person's decision to move 700 milliseconds before they become aware of it.

 As Harris comments:

 <blockquote>"These findings are difficult to reconcile with the sense that we are the conscious authors of our actions.
 One fact now seems indisputable: some moments <i>before</i> you are aware of what you will do next - a time in which you subjectively appear to have complete freedom to behave however you please - your brain has already determined what you will do.
 You then become conscious of this 'decision' and believe that you are in the process of making it."</blockquote>

-"The phrase 'free will'", therefore, as Harris later clarifies, simply "describes what it feels like to identify with certain mental states as they arise in consciousness" -- and our 'freedom' constitutes nothing more than this illusory feeling of control.
+"The phrase 'free will'", therefore, as Harris later clarifies, simply "describes what it feels like to identify with certain mental states as they arise in consciousness" – and our 'freedom' constitutes nothing more than this illusory feeling of control.

 In other words, we are the mere conscious witnesses to decisions that, deep in our brains, have already been made.

 ## Hammering the point home

-<span class="big-letter">O</span>n Harris's view, your genetics, your childhood, your environment -- all of the stimuli you're made up of and exposed to has conditioned your brain, in this moment, to read these very words; and if or when you stop, again, it won't be because you've consciously decided to do so -- it will be the result of a lifetime's worth of conditioning forged into your brain, a historical architecture of decision making that causes you to act the way you do at any given moment.
+<span class="big-letter">O</span>n Harris's view, your genetics, your childhood, your environment – all of the stimuli you're made up of and exposed to has conditioned your brain, in this moment, to read these very words; and if or when you stop, again, it won't be because you've consciously decided to do so – it will be the result of a lifetime's worth of conditioning forged into your brain, a historical architecture of decision making that causes you to act the way you do at any given moment.
 As he states:

 <blockquote>"Take a moment to think about the context in which your next decision will occur: You did not pick your parents or the time and place of your birth.
 You didn't choose your gender or most of your life experiences.
 You had no control whatsoever over your genome or the development of your brain.
 And now your brain is making choices on the basis of preferences and beliefs that have been hammered into it over a lifetime — by your genes, your physical development since the moment you were conceived, and the interactions you have had with other people, events, and ideas.
 Where is the freedom in this?"</blockquote>

 You might now stop and start reading again at random just to spite this hypothesis.

 You might think, 'I am _consciously deciding_ to read this article, and if you or Sam Harris continue to baselessly claim I have no agency I might just stop.'
-Well, here at philosophy break we hope you don't stop -- but according to the viewpoint under discussion neither you nor we (nor even Sam Harris) has any bearing over whether or not that actually happens.
+Well, here at philosophy break we hope you don't stop – but according to the viewpoint under discussion neither you nor we (nor even Sam Harris) has any bearing over whether or not that actually happens.
 You have no choice in how you act.
-You have will -- but it is not free.
+You have will – but it is not free.

 ## Can we rescue free will from neuroscience?